noynaert/act102handouts/02_Text_and_Lists/02B_Lists.md

 </section>
 ```

+## Footers

+The &lt;footer>&lt;/footer> tag goes at the bottom of your document.
+Your document may have several footer tags, but they should be the last item in your document right above the &lt;/body> tag.

+The footer tag is used for things like listing contact information or sources.

 ## Validation

 ***Validate early and often!*** It is easier to validate when you have a little bit of source code.